 In 2009, Amazon tried to play the same tricks but got into trouble when the Tokyo National Tax Agency caught Amazon red-handed.
 The Japanese tax authority wared Amazon to pay $119 million in taxes for unreported income in Japan.

-In 2012, Amazon generated more than £3.3 billion in sales but did not pay a single penny in tax.
-After investigating the company’s tax avoidance, it decided to pay corporation tax; unfortunately, Amazon once again found involved in tax evasion in 2017 when it paid only€16.5m on revenue of €21.6bn.
+In 2012, Amazon generated more than £3.3 billion in sales but did not pay a penny of tax.
+After investigating the company’s tax avoidance, it decided to pay corporation tax; unfortunately, Amazon was again involved in tax evasion in 2017 when it paid only€16.5m on revenue of €21.6bn.

 Amazon is accused of improper handling of electron waste.
-According to MPs, the global giant is responsible for producing millions of tons of electronic waste every year, thrown away without proper disposal and recycling.
+According to MPs, the global giant produces millions of tons of electronic waste every year without proper disposal and recycling.
 Mostly this waste is dumped overseas, incinerated, and disposed of in landfills.

 According to an Amazon spokesperson:

-Though company officials claim that they have taken taking firm steps to reduce electronic waste by recycling it, however, the reality is Amazon is not legally contributing to collecting, recycling, and repairing waste.
+Though company officials claim that they have taken steps to reduce electronic waste by recycling it, the reality is that Amazon is not legally contributing to collecting, recycling, and repairing waste.

-These are only a few of the glaring answers to is amazon a bad company.
+These are only a few glaring answers to Amazon, a lousy company.
+Their massive profits and monopolistic leanings are doing significant damage to the economy.
 Consumers need to learn so we can hopefully stop glorifying this company.
-Their massive profits and monopolistic leanings are doing great damage to the economy.

-More importantly, with all of that said, their prices aren’t even that good.
-There used to be a time when buying goods on the internet was a lot cheaper.
-Amazon can now analyze consumers’ shopping patterns, rivals’ prices, inventory, profits, and a wide array of other factors every ten minutes to determine new prices for its products.
+More importantly, their prices aren’t even that good with all of that said.
+There used to be a time when buying goods on the internet was cheaper.
+Amazon can now analyze consumers’ shopping patterns, rivals’ prices, inventory, profits, and other factors every ten minutes to determine new product prices.
 That way, they can ensure their prices are always aggressive and can juice out more value.